ABOUT ARTSPASS

 I contacted a particular organization on this list and they said that the deal listed is no longer available.
 Is your website wrong?
 Are they wrong?

-If this happens, please contact Juelle Daley to let us know.
+If this happens, please contact artspass@uchicago.edu to let us know.
 Sometimes, communication errors occur, or information needs to be updated.
 Larger arts organizations tend to have complex channels of communication, and sometimes crucial information gets lost in the shuffle.
 We work diligently each year to update the information on our website, and to keep all organizations in the loop about any issues that arise.